Azerbaijan Democratic Republic: Establishment

 After the October revolution of 1917, the Transcaucasian government had to change its policy as Russia was now involved in the Civil War.
 The Transcaucasians did not accept the Bolshevik revolution.
 In February 1918, the Transcaucasian Council ("Sejm") started its work in Tbilisi, and this was the first serious step towards complete independence of the Caucasian nations.
 The "Sejm" consisted of 125 deputies and represented 3 leading parties: Georgian mensheviks (32 deputies), Azerbaijan Muslims ("Mussavat", 30 deputies), and Armenian "dashnaks" (27 deputies).
 Bolsheviks refused to join the Sejm and established their own government of the local Soviet in Baku: the so-called Baku Commune (November 1917 – 31 July 1918).
 The Commune was formed by 85 Social Revolutionaries and Left Social Revolutionaries, 48 Bolsheviks, 36 Dashnaks, 18 Musavatists and 13 Mensheviks.
 Stepan Shaumyan, a Bolshevik, and Prokopius Dzhaparidze, a leftist SR, were elected Chairmen of the Council of People's Commissioners of the Commune of Baku.

 A founder and Speaker of the Republic, Mammad Amin Rasulzade is widely regarded as the national leader of Azerbaijan.

 The Russian Caucasus Army was degrading after the collapse of the Russian Empire.
 The Russian forces were substituted by new Armenian bodies, which were not prepared for the war.
-Given the circumstances, the Transcaucasian Sejm signed the Armistice of Erzincan with the Ottoman Empire on December 5, 1917.
-On March 3, 1918, the Bolshevik government in Russia signed the Brest-Litovsk Treaty with Germany.
+Given the circumstances, the Transcaucasian Sejm signed the Armistice of Erzincan with the Ottoman Empire on 5 December 1917.
+On 3 March 1918, the Bolshevik government in Russia signed the Brest-Litovsk Treaty with Germany.
 One of the terms was the loss of the regions of Kars, Batumi, and Ardahan to the Ottoman Empire.
 The terms of the Treaty revealed a deep conflict between Georgians and Armenians on one side and the Muslims on another.
 The peace talks between the Sejm and Turkey started in March 1918, in Trapezond did not have any results.
 The Ottoman Empire delivered an ultimatum to the Sejm with requirements to accept the terms of the Brest-Litovsk Treaty and initiated an attack to occupy the territories of Kars, Batumi, and Ardahan.